JvanKatwijk/dabradio/README.md

    	- SDR DAB sticks (RTL2838U or similar), and
    	- prerecorded dump (*.sdr, and *.iq)

-Data services are not  implemented, although data as subservice are - limited - implemented.
+Data services are not  implemented, although showing MOT data as subservice is implemented.

  ------------------------------------------------------------------
 Introduction